weisongyeong/OMDB/README.md

 ### Installation
 1. Open the OMDB.sln project solution file using Visual Studio
-2. Debug and run the application
+2. Debug and run the application using IIS Express web server

 ## Usage
 Important features of this OMDB application can be cateogorized into authority-and-authentication features and movie-app-related features.